GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 3.3 AEO (Answer Engine Optimization)

-AEO is a branch of SEO that targets response engines (such as Alexa or voice assistants).
+AEO is a branch of SEO that targets answer engines (such as Alexa or voice assistants).
 In GEO, AEO is crucial for capturing AI "Featured Snippets."
 This involves structuring content in the form of extremely precise questions and answers (FAQs).

 4.1 Data structure and Schema.org markup

-• Article and NewsArticle for the latest news.
+• Article and NewsArticle for news.

 • Product with verified reviews for e-commerce.